destroyedlolo/Majordome/UseCases/Step by Step Tutorial/ReadMe.md

 The `-->> listen=UPS` indicates which topic to listen too, here the defined previously in `UPS.topic`.

 The trailing Lua code extracts the figure name from the incoming topic, which is expected as the code's return value.

+---

+## 📦 Archiving

+Older data don't need to be so precise : they are archived to save disk space.

+---

+## 🧹 Purging

+Only the archived data are kept : the recent-data table is purged for obsolete data.

+---

+## 📊 Reporting

+---

+## 🚀 Running